shopware/docs/guides/plugins/plugins/storefront/add-custom-controller.md

 }
 ```

 The name of the method does not really matter, but it should somehow fit its purpose.
-More important is the `Route` annotation, that points to the route `/example`.
+More important is the `Route` attribute, that points to the route `/example`.
 Also note its name, which is also quite important.
 Make sure to use prefixes `frontend`, `widgets`, `payment`, `api` or `store-api` here, depending on what your route does.
 Inside the method, we're using the method `renderStorefront` to render a twig template file in addition with the template variable `example`, which contains `Hello world`.
 This template variable will be usable in the rendered template file.
 The method `renderStorefront` then returns a `Response`, as every routed controller method has to.

 It is also possible to define the `_routeScope` per route.